SandeepKumar187/chat1.github.io/README.md

-# chat1.github.io
+# CHAT_GPT
-just a chat bot
+All project developed using chat GPT and Open AI API